 The Scheme provides members with an appropriate range of lifestyle and self-select fund options.
 The investment strategy and performance are regularly monitored and reviewed by the Trustee.
-With the assistance of its investment advisers, Aon, the Trustee completed the triennial investment strategy review of the DC section over the course of the year.
+The investment funds available have been designed, following advice from the Trustee's investment advisers, Aon, with the specific needs of members in mind.